 The best time to visit Croatia is in the shoulder season when the temperatures are still warm, the sky is still blue, and the water is swimmable.
 During the high season, summer, beaches, hotels, roads, all become packed with tourists.
 For a more authentic experience, skip the crowds and head there when there are less people.

-Peak season in Croatia is definitely the summer months when Europeans take their holidays to the posh islands, historic towns, and parks.
+Peak season in Croatia is definitely the summer months when Europeans take their holidays to the best islands in Croatia, historic towns, and parks.

 The weather in Croatia varies, depending on where you are.
 Once you get away from the Mediterranean region and move south along the coast, the weather gets a little warmer, meaning warmer winters.
 Split and areas south in the Dalmatian Coast have hotter summers than in the north, as well as milder winters.